-The manufacturer or seller may not refer to the case of exoneration in order to escape liability.
-However, the judge may pronounce a split liability in a case where he or she finds both parties to be guilty and if the victim has incorrectly followed the instructions for use of the product (or has not followed them at all) or has used it in a wrong way (Cass 1st civ, 16 June 1992).
+The manufacturer or seller may not refer to the case of exoneration to escape liability.
+However, the judge may pronounce a split liability in a case where he or she finds both parties to be guilty and if the victim has incorrectly followed the instructions for use of the product (or has not followed them at all) or has used the product incorrectly (Cass 1st civ, 16 June 1992).